The Louvre Pyramid is one of the top three most recognizable landmarks of Paris – after the Eiffel Tower and Arc de Triomphe.

-The company built a special electric furnace to remove the iron oxides and thus eliminate the green reflection from the glass.
+The company built a special electric furnace to remove the iron oxides and eliminate the glass’s green reflection.

 7. Enough glass to make two pyramids

-The ‘Diamond Glass’ is laminated like automobile windshields, so if any glass breaks due to impact, its fragments won’t scatter.
+The ‘Diamond Glass’ is laminated like automobile windshields, so its fragments won’t scatter if any glass breaks due to impact.

 The 1,800 square meters (19,375 square feet) of glass in the Pyramid consist of 675 rhombus-shaped glass pieces and 118 triangles.

-As a precaution, Saint-Gobain made enough glass to build two pyramids, but no repairs were needed in the last thirty years.
+As a precaution, Saint-Gobain made enough glass to build two pyramids, but it never needed repairs in the last thirty years.